OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/iot-hub/iot-hub-devguide-query-language.md

 GROUP BY properties.reported.telemetryConfig.status
 ```

-hello formális GROUP BY szintaxisa a következő:
+A formális GROUP BY szintaxisa a következő:

 ```
 GROUP BY <group_by_element>